rust-lang/rfcs/text/0000-target-tier-policy.md

       corresponding to the older versions, and requiring justification for a new target at a lower tier for the older OS versions).
-- Tier 2 targets must not leave any significant portions of `core` or the standard library `unimplemented!()`, unless they cannot possibly be supported on the target.
+- Tier 2 targets must not leave any significant portions of `core` or the standard library unimplemented or stubbed out, unless they cannot possibly be supported on the target.
 - The code generation backend for the target should not have deficiencies that invalidate Rust safety properties, as evaluated by the Rust compiler team.
   For example, if Rust relies on a specific code generation feature to support